alphagov/email-alert-frontend/README.md

 - A **legacy** `/:base_path/email-signup` route [[example](https://www.gov.uk/foreign-travel-advice/canada/email-signup)].

 Each of these routes corresponds to a content item with an [`email_alert_signup` schema](https://github.com/alphagov/govuk-content-schemas/blob/master/formats/email_alert_signup.jsonnet).
 At the time of writing, `/foreign-travel-advice/*` and `/service-manual/*` still use this route.

+- A `/email/subscriptions/new` route [[example](https://www.gov.uk/email/subscriptions/new?topic_id=statistics-with-1-research-and-statistic-5e2982632b)].

+This route enables any other application to offer a fully customised email signup experience that is not reliant on the content store.

+It is used by apps like [finder-frontend](https://github.com/alphagov/finder-frontend), where a new subscriber list is created from the combination of selected filters.

 ### Double Opt-In